Azure/Cloud-Katana/docs/deploy/azure/arm.md

 ## Create a User Assigned Managed Identity

-Besides using [Azure Functions](https://docs.microsoft.com/en-us/azure/azure-functions/functions-overview) to run simulations, Cloud Katana leverages the following resources for additional capabilities:
+Besides using [Azure Functions](https://docs.microsoft.com/en-us/azure/azure-functions/functions-overview) to orchestrate attack simulations, Cloud Katana leverages the following resources for additional capabilities:
 * `Azure AD application (Server)`: Enables authentication and authorization features via Azure AD.
 * `Azure AD application (Client)`: A native application used to interact with Cloud Katana's serverless API.
 This is part of the authentication and authorization process.
 * `User-assigned managed identity`: Facilitates the granular access control to other Azure AD protected resources.
 Permissions required to execute each simulation task need to be granted to the Cloud Katana's managed identity.